 What an intensely exciting collection of the best free mobile UI kits that one can find today.
-We spent some quality time investigating the available market for these kits, and decided to settle on the choices that we listed.
-Although we would usually mention some premium kits too, this time we left that the collection is big enough in itself, providing enough choices and possibilities that will keep designers like you busy for weeks ahead, allowing you to prototype your ideas into reality, and even play around with concepts that could be turned into financially viable ideas.
+We spent some quality time investigating the available market for these kits.
+Also, we decided to settle on the choices that we listed.
+Although we would usually mention some premium kits, we felt that the collection was big enough in itself.
+Additionally, providing enough choices and possibilities that will keep designers like you busy for weeks ahead—allowing you to prototype your ideas into reality.
+Play around with concepts that could be turned into financially viable ideas.

 How did we do?
 Was there something in this list that you found particularly intriguing?
 We would love to hear about it below.